This dice baseball game is a great fit for kids.

 - Foul (Foul)

-Acknowledging groups of five and ten groups is the foundation to future math skills that children cannot practice enough!
+Acknowledging groups of five and ten groups is the foundation for future math skills that children cannot practice enough!
+This article from Rules of Sport has the rules of baseball written out to learn more.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.